 Both clubs had never played against each other in the VELUX EHF Champions League.

-The stadium was nearly sold out, with a lot of fans coming to support Dinamo București.
-Before the start, the commentator reminded fans to be “respectful of all participants.”
+The stadium was nearly sold out–mostly by Dinamo București fans.
+Before the start, the commentator reminded the crowd to be “respectful of all participants.”
 Why he said this became clear a few minutes later when the teams started coming into the arena.
-IFK Kristianstad was introduced first and many ‘boos’ and whistling were heard from the Dinamo fans.
+IFK Kristianstad was introduced first, immediately followed by an echo of ‘boos’ and whistling from the Dinamo fans.

 When the home team started entering, fans stood up and celebrated their players with a lot of dedication and passion.
 Overall, the fans were really engaging and loud.
 On their Instagram account, Dinamo București asked their fans to dress in the club colors: “red, white or black.”
 Most followed these instructions and came with jerseys, scarfs and even drums.